ShaheerAhmed3/JumpBunny-Assembly/README.md

    4)  There are 4 types of bricks: Green, Blue, Orange and Purple
    5)  The Green Brick remains stationary wherever it pops up.
 The Blue Brick also stays stationary but it has a timer, if you stay on the blue brick for 3 seconds, the bunny will fall nd the game will be over.
    6)  The Purple and Orange Bricks move left to right in a fixed parameter.
+   7)  Music has also been implemented in the game via multitasking and the file music.imf must be in the code folder when running the asm file.
-   7)  Press Esc to pause the game.
+   8)  Press Esc to pause the game.
 (Refer to the Pause Screen screenshot)
-   8)  The game ends if the bunny misses a brick, or when the timer ends on the blue brick.
+   9)  The game ends if the bunny misses a brick, or when the timer ends on the blue brick.
-   9)  This instruction is the MOST IMPORTANT in the game.
-Enjoy! :)
+   10)  Enjoy! :)

+c)   Information about the top two sections:
+      Originally, this project was made for a client and was his College Project.
+The requirements were to divide the screen into 3 sections.
+The first and second sections would contain two different animations and should move left and right respectively.
+So, the creativity behind this is that the second section contains the a rabbit who is riding a turtle (a hilarious pun refering to the 'Rabbit and the Turtle Race') and is trying to win the race whilst being chased by several bees.
+And the first section contains multiple foxes who are the audience, watching the race.
+And obviously, the third section contains the game.